aureliojargas/txt2regex/README.md

     ca             catalan           Carles (ChAoS)
     de_DE          german            Jan Parthey
-    en             english           the author
+    en             english           Aurelio Jargas
     es_ES          spanish           Diego Moya
     fr_FR          french            wwp
     id_ID     bahasa indonesian      Muhamad Faizal
     it_IT          italian           Daniele Pizzolli
     ja            japanese           Hajime Dei
     pl_PL          polish            Chris Piechowicz
-    pt_BR    brazilian portuguese    the author
+    pt_BR    brazilian portuguese    Aurelio Jargas
     ro_RO         romanian           Robert Claudiu Gheorghe

 A nice way to contribute with the project, is to translate its messages to your own language.
-Just get the `po/txt2regex.pot` file and translate it, on the "msgstr" lines.
+Just get the `po/txt2regex.pot` file and translate it, on the `msgstr` lines.
 In doubt, ask.

 ## FAQ

 ### Q: Why?

-A: To try to make simple regexes less painful for the beginners
+A: To try to make simple regexes less painful for the beginners.

-A: To have a reliable source for regexes differences between programs
+A: To have a reliable source for regexes differences between programs.

 A: To have coding fun &:)